In this blog post, we’ll compare three of the best website feedback tools out there: Usersnap, BugHerd, and Marker.io (that’s us!).

 Save hours on project management—try Marker.io for free today.

 Usersnap has built a reputation as the go-to software for user acceptance testing and customer feedback.
+However, they lack features for internal testing and collaboration.

 The main difference: highly focused on end-user feedback